Multilogin X vs. Octo Browser: Comparing Two Powerful Anti-Detect Browsers

 In Multilogin X, it’s impossible to view the user-agent data while creating a profile.
 The kernel version, as well as the user-agent information, only appears after the profile has been created, unlike in Octo Browser where it’s visible during profile creation.

-If we compare kernel updates in Octo and Multilogin, we can see that Octo consistently updates faster.
-This is crucially important for creating authentic fingerprints that are indistinguishable from those of regular Google Chrome users.
+If we compare kernel update speed, Octo updates about a week faster than Multilogin.
+This is crucial for generating reliable, up-to-date fingerprints indistinguishable from those of regular Chrome users.

 Profile and Bulk Actions